TobiasJu/SAPA/README.md

 - <b>exac03</b>
 	- for the variants reported in the Exome Aggregation Consortium (version 0.3)
 - <b>dbnsfp30a</b>
-	- for various functional deleteriousness prediction scores from the dbNSFP database (version 2.6)
+	- for various functional deleteriousness prediction scores from the dbNSFP database

 - <b>clinvar_20140929</b>
 	- for the variants reported in the ClinVar database (version 20140929).